jwillis0720/sadie/docs/annotation.md

 #AIRR Annotation

 Annotation is the bedrock of all immunoformatics workflows.
 It is the process of identifying CDRs/frameworks, levels of somatic mutation, locus use, productive rearragements, and other features that describe the B cell receptor or T cell recptor (BCR/TCR).
-In the descritiption of a BCR/TCR, how can we use the data file output from one data pipeline can be compared to another?
+In the description of a BCR/TCR, how can we use the data file output from one data pipeline can be compared to another?
 In other words, what if the description of a reperotire has different fields and datatypes that describe a repertoire or even a single BCR/TCR?
 Fear not!
 [The AIRR community to the rescue](https://docs.airr-community.org/en/stable/)!

 ---